dokc/how-to-dok/resources/run-k8ssandra-on-k3d-locally-lightweight/run-k8ssandra-on-k3d-locally-lightweight.md

 This guide describes how to run k8ssandra locally on k3d.

-It is a lightweight, stripped down bare minimum k8ssandra installation intended to walk through the process of usin k3d locally as a development environment and using only single components from the k8ssandra HELM chart.
+It is a lightweight, stripped down bare minimum k8ssandra installation intended to walk through the process of using k3d locally as a development environment and using only single components from the k8ssandra HELM chart.

 **Docker is required on your machine and needs to be running for k3d**